-214 Exposing cisplatin treated animals to low dose of gamma radiation (0.5 Gy) caused a non- significant decrease in serum 215 FSH activity as compared to the normal control level that means a significant decrease as compared to the cisplatin 216 treated animals only, which calculated 24% Fig. (2).
-In addition, the effect of whole body gamma radiation (0.5 Gy) on the 217 animals treated with cisplatin only caused a significant increase in testis GSH content comparing to the cisplatin treated group.
-This increase was calculated as 42% (Table 2) haunt with a non significant change when compared to the normal untreated group, while the concentration of P450 showed no significant change comparing to normal control levels accompanied by a significant increase (68%, P<0.05) with regards to the cisplatin treated group.
+214 Exposing cisplatin treated animals to low dose of gamma radiation (0.5 Gy) caused a non- significant decrease in serum 215 FSH activity as compared to the normal control level, which means a significant decrease (-24%, P<0.05) as compared to 216 the cisplatin treated animals only (Fig. 2).
+In addition, the effect of whole body gamma radiation (0.5 Gy) on the animals 217 treated with cisplatin only caused a significant increase in testis GSH content comparing to the cisplatin treated group.

+This increase was calculated 42% (Table 2) haunt with a non significant change when compared to the normal untreated group, while the concentration of P450 showed no significant change comparing to normal control levels accompanied by a significant increase (68%, P<0.05) with regards to cisplatin treated group.

-In case of trace metals concentration, testis Fe, Zn as well as Cu concentration was estimated in the group of animals treated with cisplatin before exposing to the low dose of gamma radiation (0.5 Gy).
-Table (3) showed a significant change on the level of Fe, Zn and Cu in cisplatin treatment group when these data compared with either normal untreated control or cisplatin treated one.
+In case of trace metals concentration, testis Fe, Zn as well as Cu level was estimated in the group of animals exposing to low dose of gamma radiation (0.5 Gy) after cisplatin injection as in table (3).
+A significant change in the level of testisFe, Zn and Cu in this group was recorded when compared with either normal untreated control group or cisplatin treated one.

-225 4.
-Discussion
+4. DISCUSSION

 Cisplatin is the most widely used antitumor drug especially in the treatment for testicular cancer, but its usage is limited by toxic effects on the reproductive system [32].
-Testicular damage induced by cisplatin treatment was characterized by significant decreases in plasma testosterone level [33] that may be due to the increase in FSH level as in the current work, since according to Sasson and his colleagues the gonadal failure, which caused by cisplatin treatment, leads to high levels of FSH and LH [34].
+Testicular damage induced by cisplatin treatment was characterized by significant decreases in plasma testosterone level [33] that may be due to the increase in FSH level as in the current work, since according to Sasson and his colleagues the gonadal failure caused by cisplatin treatment, leads to high levels of FSH and LH [34].

-231 Once cisplatin has been administered in the body, it rapidly diffuses into tissues and is highly bound to plasma albumin 232 and other protein [35].
+230 Once cisplatin has been administered in the body, it rapidly diffuses into tissues and is highly bound to plasma albumin 231 and other protein [35].
 This may explain why cisplatin caused a decrease in serum albumin in the present work.
-In 233 addition, the decrease in both serum albumin concentration as well as butyryle cholinesterase with the increase in serum 234 GPT activities are further evidence that anti-tumoral treatment causes liver damage [36].
-According to the observation of 235 Cepeda and his colleagues, there is a direct connection between the cellular concentrations of copper and platinum 236 recommended an active transport for cisplatin through copper transporter, which reduce the uptake of each other that 237 indicated as a significant decrease in testicular copper levels together with Zn and iron that may be due to cisplatin 238 treatment induced oxidative stress in testis [2].
-Consequently, increase in lipid peroxidation (LPO) and depletion of 239 enzymes such as superoxide dismutase following cisplatin treatment in testis and liver clearly demonstrated failure of 240 their antioxidant defence system [33].
-It may be noted that previous investigators reported the reduction of GSH levels 241 leads to elevation of LPO [37 & 38].
-Therefore, depletion of GSH as in the present results might be inducing oxidative 242 stress by increasing the free radical generation leading to cell death in both tested organs.
+In 232 addition, the decrease in both serum albumin concentration as well as butyryle cholinesterase with the increase in serum 233 GPT activities are further evidence that anti-tumoral treatment causes liver damage [36].
+According to the observation of 234 Cepeda and his colleagues, there is a direct connection between the cellular concentrations of copper and platinum 235 recommended an active transport for cisplatin through copper transporter, which reduce the uptake of each other that 236 indicated as a significant decrease in testicular copper levels together with Zn and iron that may be due to cisplatin 237 treatment induced oxidative stress in testis [2].
+Consequently, increase in lipid peroxidation (LPO) and depletion of 238 enzymes such as superoxide dismutase following cisplatin treatment in testis and liver clearly demonstrated failure of 239 their antioxidant defence system [33].
+It may be noted that previous investigators reported the reduction of GSH levels 240 leads to elevation of LPO [37 & 38].
+Therefore, depletion of GSH as in the present results might be inducing oxidative 241 stress by increasing the free radical generation leading to cell death in both tested organs.